rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 # Configure a local SMTP email server

+Before doing this. make sure you did set the hostname of your Raspberry Pi through `raspi-config`.
+Note: to successfully send email, the domain you set must exist as a valid DNS entry.
+Otherwise some email servers will reject your emails.
+If your Raspberry won't answer to no domain, let as is but make sure while setting up exim4 to hide local mail name with **an existing domain**.

+Make sur to disable `/var/log` from being in RAM since Exim4 needs `/var/log/exim4/mainlog` to exist, even after a reboot.

 This is pretty convient as some programs still prefer to send emails, such as `cron`.
 Normally, Exim4 comes pre-installed with Debian.
 If not, do `aptitude install exim4`.
 Then: